JoyousSuccess/Tool_Materialize_BatchMod/README.md

 2. select the first file in the folder you want to process,  its advisable that the entire contents of the folder is entirely diffuse texture images (i personally only use .png so its only tested with .png)
 3. the processes will run, outputting H, N, S, Ao images into ...\_Materialize-BatchMod\Output\ folder
 4. the Files x / Max will increase, the left indicator flashes after each file is completed, and the right indicator will be green when the entire folder processes is complete

+## Note :
+*I made this primarily for personal use, but I might aswell share it all the output images are quickly made from default settings.. i thiink you can set the settings and then run it and they will all use those settings.. i dunno lol*

+*very limited testing, as i made it very quickly for personal use, and I dont intend to support it, but it is open for anyone, it is a Mod of Materialize*

 # Enjoy !